ms0/crypto/README.md

 Dependencies: rational.py and ffield.py from pymath repository (for computing constants in SHA2.py, for various uses in rsa.py)

+rc4.py contains code for the RC4 one-time pad generator

 rsa.py contains code for creating and using RSA key pairs

-SHA2.py contains code for algorithms described in NIST.FIPS.180-4
+sha2.py contains code for algorithms described in NIST.FIPS.180-4, including SHA1 and SHA2 family

-SHA3.py contains code for algorithms described in NIST.FIPS.202
+sha3.py contains code for algorithms described in NIST.FIPS.202, including SHAKE and SHA3 family

-shatest.py runs SHA2 and SHA3 with various test vectors and prints the results
+shatest.py runs SHA1, SHA2, and SHA3 with various test vectors and prints the results

 bitstring.py implements the bitstring class whose instances are each a sequence of bits,<br>
 indexed starting at 0.